 Communication costs include cell phone, modem/data and phone charges for a year for MCSAP/New Entrant Troopers and Sgts.
+The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.

-Conference and Training fees are allocated for expected registration fees to attend CVSA Events and additional fees allocated for potential certification/enhanced CMV related training classes.
+Conference and Training fees are allocated for expected registration fees to attend CVSA Events and additional fees allocated for potential certification/enhanced CMV related training classes or events.